subygan/subygan.github.io/blog/content/essays/speaksharp.md

 Wrong.

-While everyone is going through it, nobody wants to improve.
+It's true that everyone is going through it.
+Nobody wants to improve.

 Even our close friend circle didn't use the product more than a couple of times and needed constant reminders to use it.